nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 **5.**	In quarter 2 of 2022 the change in price of Commercial Insurance in the US [increased by 10%.](https://www.statista.com/statistics/1053503/change-commercial-insurance-prices-usa/) This marks 3 and a half consecutive years where the price of Commercial Insurance has increased.

 **6.**	The percentage of small businesses using Commercial General Liability insurance (CGL) [dropped from 61% down to 54%](https://www.forrester.com/blogs/how-and-what-insurance-us-small-businesses-buy-is-changing/) between 2014 and 2018.
 The number of small businesses with Business Owner’s Policies (BOPs) also dropped from 52% to 45% over the same period.

 This likely due to the fact the price for BOP coverage and CGL plans have increased steadily over the past few years.
-This has lead to many small businesses to walk away from these options in favor of reducing their insurance spending.
+This has lead to many small businesses walking away from these plans in favor of reducing their insurance spending.
 Unfortunately, this means more and more small businesses, and their customers, are left completely vulnerable to injury and property damage claims.

 **7.**	Of the various lines of commercial insurance policies, [Workers Compensation is the second largest](https://content.naic.org/sites/default/files/inline-files/2021%20Annual%20Property%20%26%20Casualty%20and%20Title%20Industry%20Report.pdf) making up 6.2% of total net premiums written in 2021.
 This comes as no surprise since Workers Comp insurance has seen 8 consecutive years of underwriting profits.

 **8.**	[69% of small businesses in 2014 were covered by Workers’ Compensation insurance.](https://www.forrester.com/blogs/how-and-what-insurance-us-small-businesses-buy-is-changing/) Only four years later, in 2018 only 47% of small business owners held a Workers’ Comp policy.
 This drop in Workers Comp insurance seems to stem from a greater overall confidence in the Affordable Care Act.

 At it’s inception the Affordable Care act, many businesses were skeptical at it’s effectiveness and hesitated to rely too heavily on a new law.
 As the dust settled, we have begun to see more small businesses integrate standardized health insurance coverage into their business model, opting out of classical Workers Compensation policies.

 **9.**	The amount of [Product Liability insurance premiums](https://www.iii.org/fact-statistic/facts-statistics-product-liability) jumped up by 3.5% between 2020 and 2021 from $3.239 Billion to $3.353 Billion.